 Based upon research from “Home Energy Efficiency Rebate Program GPY2 Evaluation Report” which outlines early replacement rates for both primary and secondary central air cooling (CAC) and residential furnaces.
 This is used as a reasonable proxy for boiler installations since boiler specific data is not available.
 Report presented to Nicor Gas Company February 27, 2014.

+ENERGY STAR Program Requirements, Product Specifications for Boilers, version 3.0, effective October 1, 2014 (≥ 90% AFUE for gas-fired and ≥ 87% AFUE for oil-fired)

+Code of Federal Regulations, effective September 1, 2012 (10 CFR 432(e)(2)).
+The federal baseline for boilers changes from 82% to 84% on January 15, 2021 (Code of Federal Regulations, effective January 15, 2021 (10 CFR 432(e)(3))).
+To prevent a change in baseline mid-program, and to account for inventory meeting the old standard still in distribution, the increase in efficiency is delayed until January 2022 when a new program year starts.

-Table 8.3.3 The Technical support documents for federal residential appliance standards.
+Appendix 8-F of the Department of Energy Commercial Technical Support Document, Table 8.3.3, federal residential appliance standards.

 Assumed to be one third of effective useful life

-Based on data provided in Appendix E of the Appliance Standards Technical Support Documents including equipment cost and installation labor.
-Where efficiency ratings are not provided, the values are interpolated from those that are.
+Based on data provided in Federal Appliance Standards, Chapter 8.3, of DOE Technical Support Documents; Table 8.5.6 LCC and PBP Results for Hot-Water Gas Boilers (High Cost).
+Where efficiency ratings were not provided (AFUE 90% and 95%), the values are interpolated from those given.

+$3,543 inflated using 1.91% rate.

-$3543 inflated using 1.91% rate.
+$4,053 inflated using 1.91% rate.